 As both a frequent flyer and knitter this is a question I get asked a lot!

 I cannot speak on behalf of airlines or the airport security policies of different destinations – all of which have their own guidelines.
 The USA and UK have detailed information online about knitting needles in checked baggage (plus info on all those other less important items you may want to bring on the airplane with you).
-I generally check with them before flying in any destination as they usually have the most strict guidelines, and are followed by other countries.
+I generally check with them before flying in any destination as they usually have the most strict guidelines, which seem to be followed by other countries.

 This is a great tool that allows you to type in whatever item you want to find out about and it.
 See below for the current advice on knitting needles onboard, which indicates they can be checked, subject to additional screening.